Key Concepts

 Curators

-Entities that manage vault allocations and parameters.
-Examples: Gauntlet, Steakhouse, Re7, MEV Capital.
+Curators manage vault allocations and parameters.
+Examples include Gauntlet, Steakhouse, Re7, and MEV Capital.
 Curators are tracked with their vault portfolios, actions, and track records.

 Chains